Center

 The main research themes of this center are categorized into three fields: “Social Infrastructure”, “Electronics” and “Energy”.
 Each research project is determined by open application.

-MaSC would like to express its appreciation for your continued support.
+We’d like to express our appreciation for your continued support.